-In order to appeal, the student must have extenuating circumstances that occurred during the period that the student did not meet SAP.
+In order to appeal, the student must have extenuating/mitigating circumstances that occurred during the period that the student did not meet SAP and must document those circumstances.
 To appeal, the student must document the circumstance for not meeting SAP and must submit official documentation online via the FA portal at https://rcc.studentforms.com.

-Some examples of Extenuating Circumstances that must be supported by providing official documentation may include:
+Some examples of extenuating/mitigating Circumstances that must be supported by providing official documentation may include but are not limited to: